splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 Use a team landing page as your starting point for monitoring important data.

+To review services linked to the team, follow these steps:

+#.
+To view more details about each service, select the service name.

+#.
+To view additional properties for each service, such as the endpoints or traces associated with each service, select the three-dot :guilabel:`Actions` menu and choose one of the options listed.
+The corresponding page in Splunk APM opens.
+To learn more about using the service view in APM, see :ref:`apm-service-view`.

+#.
+To see the details of an alert for one of the services associated with your team, select the alert name in the :guilabel:`Alerts` column.

+#.
+Select :guilabel:`View APM page` to view additional services in your environment.

+To review dashboards linked to the team, follow these steps:

+#.
+To view a specific dashboard, select the dashboard name.

+#.

 To review alerts associated with a detector linked to the team, follow these steps:

 #.
-To see all active alerts, select :guilabel:`Team Alerts`.
-The Alerts page for the team appears.
-You see all active alerts for detectors linked to the team.

-#.
 To see all active alerts for a specific severity level, select the severity.
-The Alert page for the team appears.
 You see active alerts for detectors linked to the team, filtered by the severity level you selected.

 #.
-To see a list of active alerts for each detector linked to the team, select :guilabel:`Team Detectors`.
-The Alert page for the team appears, listing the name of the detector that issued each alert.
+To see a list of active alerts for each detector linked to the team, select :guilabel:`All severities`.

+#.
+Select :guilabel:`View Detectors & SLOs page` to view additional detectors in your environment.

-To learn more about linking teams to detectors and dashboard groups, see :ref:`admin-associate-team`,
+To learn more about linking individual objects to your team landing page, see:
+* :ref:`admin-associate-team`.
+*
 .. _edit-landing-page-text:

 Edit the landing page text